HSSC/hssc-fhir/README.md

   Ex: http://localhost:8080/fhir-hssc-Maven-Webapp/fhir/Patient/123456789

    Note: This project contains jar dependencies for accessing Oracle's Master Person Index.
-The project build will fail if these dependencies are not foud in your local maven repository!
+The project build will fail if these dependencies are not found in your local maven repository!

   The missing jar files can be added to your local maven repository using the below command: